On the consistency of rotation curves and spatially integrated HI flux profiles: Methods

 \subsection{Assessing consistency}

 We quantify agreement between model and data using the standardised mean squared error :

 All models are able to fit the signal-free region surrounding the 21-cm line well, so agreement improves as more of it is included in the statistic.
 Therefore we define the signal region as the region around the line centre containing no points within 0.25 $\sigma_\text{rms}$ of zero, and only use this to calculate MSE (the actual fit still includes a large signal-free region around the profile).
+Our procedure for determining this is the following.
+Beginning at the line centre, we move outwards on each side independently, adding the next point to the signal region if it is not within 0.25 $\sigma_\text{rms}$ of zero.
+We stop (independently on each side) upon reaching the first point with flux greater than 0.25 $\sigma_\text{rms}$.